engineyard/ey-docs/pages/appcloud_updates_june_2011.md

 June 24th, 2011

-If you are new to AppCloud, test our sample repository and get the ToDo application up and running in your AppCloud account.
+If you are new to Cloud, test our sample repository and get the ToDo application up and running in your Cloud account.

 Click Try our sample... to populate the Git Repository URI with the source code for the ToDo application.